Established in 2005 by Carole Samango-Sprouse, Ed.D and Jacolyn Bucksbaum

 Her eclectic training has provided the framework for her writings on the integration between brain, neurogenetic disorder, individual learning style, and the importance of movement and motor skills as a framework for all achievement and intelligence.
 She has written more than 90 scholarly articles about the phenotypic profiles of children with various genetic disorders.
 She has recently authored an e-book on X and Y Chromosomal Variations and the relationship between hormones, brain development and neurodevelopmental performance.
 Dr. Samango-Sprouse has been instrumental in leading research studies on the benefits of testosterone for boys with 47, XXY for more than 8 years.

 She serves as the Executive Director and Chief Science Officer of The Focus Foundation and has extensive and innovative training as well as experience with X & Y Chromosomal Variations, Developmental Dyspraxia and Dyslexia.
-In the last 11 year, the Focus Foundation has assembled an experienced and dedicated team of scientists, scholars, educators, health care providers, fundraising and marketing experts, and passionate volunteers.
+In the last 15 years, The Focus Foundation has assembled an experienced and dedicated team of scientists, scholars, educators, health care providers, fundraising and marketing experts, and passionate volunteers.

 Our team is driven to identify innovative and creative solutions for the challenges that children with these disorders encounter.
 We have partnered with the private donors, the pharmaceutical and corporate sponsors to fund research, educate and train the medical, health care professionals and the lay community about the red flags of developmental disturbances, brain-based intervention and syndrome-specific treatment for these children.
 With targeted intervention services, boys and girls with these conditions can avoid school failure, poor self-esteem and secondary behavioral problems.
 Then, recovery and optimal development can be achieved.